Hori-san to Miyamura-kun: Hori-san to Miyamura-kun

-Hori-san to Miyamura-kun is written and illustrated by Hiroki Adachi under the pseudonym Hero, which was posted on their website from February 2007 to December 2011.
-It later received a print publication by Square Enix, who compiled the chapters in ten volumes under its imprint Gangan Comics from October 22, 2008, to December 28, 2011.
+Hori-san to Miyamura-kun, written and illustrated by Hiroki Adachi under the pseudonym Hero, was posted on their website from February 2007 to December 2011.
+It later received a print publication by Square Enix, who compiled the chapters in 10 tankōbon volumes under its imprint Gangan Comics from October 22, 2008, to December 28, 2011.

 Horimiya

-The Horimiya manga, illustrated by Daisuke Hagiwara, was serialized in Square Enix's Monthly G Fantasy from October 18, 2011, to March 18, 2021.
+The Horimiya manga, illustrated by Daisuke Hagiwara, was serialized in Square Enix's Monthly G Fantasy from October 18, 2011, to March 18, 2021 and collected in 16 tankōbon volumes.
 Individual chapters are called "pages".
+A seventeenth volume containing new chapters was released on July 18, 2023.
+Horimiya is published in English by Yen Press.